Mechachleopteryx/MASH-FRET/docs/System_requirements.md

 # System requirements

+MASH-FRET 1.3.3 was tested to run under MATLAB 9.9 (2020b).
-MASH-FRET is tested to run under MATLAB 7.12 (2011a) and above.
+MASH-FRET 1.3.2 and older versions were tested to run under MATLAB 8.3 (2014a) and above.

 MASH-FRET additionally requires the following MATLAB toolboxes:
 - Symbolic Math Toolbox